 Kanner observed that children were exposed from "the beginning to parental coldness, obsessiveness, and a mechanical type of attention to material needs only....
 They were left neatly in refrigerators which did not defrost.
 Their withdrawal seems to be an act of turning away from such a situation to seek comfort in solitude."
 In a 1960 interview, Kanner bluntly described parents of autistic children as "just happening to defrost enough to produce a child."

-These concepts caused enormous pain for many families for decades before they were debunked.
+Such concepts caused enormous pain for many families for decades before they were debunked.
 Modern research generally agrees that Autism Spectrum Disorder (ASD) has epigenetic aetiology.

-Against 'Refrigerator Mothers' Project is a counter and objection to such theories and aims to show the love and extraordinary emotional bond that forms between a mother (often on the autistic spectrum herself) and an autistic child.
+Against 'Refrigerator Mothers' Project is a counter to such theories and aims to show the love and extraordinary emotional bond that forms between a mother (often on the autistic spectrum herself) and an autistic child.